mebigfatguy/loc4j/README.md

 an ant task to count lines of code

 Probably the second program ever written was a line counting program.
 It's a natural desire, to be proud of one's accomplishments.
-And how do you communicate that to someone who doesn't share your joy for the code itself.
+And how do you communicate that to someone who doesn't share your joy for the code itself?
 Line Counts!
 It's a statistic older than dirt.

 The truth is, it's a bogus statistic.
 Whoever came up with the idea, (and who did so seriously) was deranged.
 Line counts really